shashi/ArrayMeta.jl/README.md

 ## Things to do

-### Already practical stuff
+### Already practical things

 Although the prototype works the performance of `@arrayop` is far from optimal.
 These work items mainly deal with the performance:

 - Loop reordering
 - Blocked iteration to optimize for memory-locality
-- Tree reduce on Chunks in Dagger
+- Tree reduce on chunks in Dagger
 - Splitting up a large `ArrayOp` into composition of smaller operations to reduce communication costs in Dagger arrays. (e.g. Inner product can depend on half the number of chunks)

 ### Researchy things

+- formalize interface for new array types to implement
-- sparse matrices
+- implementation for sparse matrices
-- IndexedTable & AxisArrays
+- implementation for IndexedTable & AxisArrays
 - Autodifferentiation
 - Explore more operations to express in `@arrayop`
-  - Mapslices
+  - mapslices
-  - Getindex
+  - getindex
-  - Stencils
+  - stencils